Skip to main content

 Treatment for advanced cervical cancer is aggressive and involves chemotherapy and radiation.
 Palliative care options are also available.
 “Stage 4 cervical cancer that has spread to another part of the body has about a 17 percent survival rate,” said Dr. Krill.
 “Seeking support from a compassionate gynecologic oncology specialist can help you determine the best course of action.”

-Getting screened can save your life
+Early detection of cervical cancer can save your life

 “When cervical cancer is detected early on, it’s highly treatable,” said Dr. Krill.
 “Screening tests and the HPV vaccine can help ensure cervical cancer is found early or prevent it altogether.”
 The Centers for Disease Control and Prevention (CDC) recommends pap tests for women over 21 every three years to look for precancerous cells on the cervix.